theprimarybrain/theprimarybrain.github.io/menu/about.md

 I was born and raised in Southern California where I now live with my amazing husband and sweet son.
 When I am not teaching, you will find me spending time with my family, playing in my kitchen, creating new products for my TpT store, and blogging to my heart’s content.

 ![Family Photo]({{ site.github.url }}/assets/img/family-photo.jpg)
+Thanks for stopping by!
+I look forward to collaborating with you!